Your Cart ()

 2. High Shelves in Children’s Closets:

 If your kids can’t reach the high shelves in their closets, this area is likely going underutilized.
 Store some food on these!
-Alternatively, some people opt for a false floor in kids' closets, and storing food on the ground level.
-If food storage is within reach however, it’s more likely to be played with, moved around, or climbed on.
+Alternatively, some people opt for a false floor in kids' closets, and storing emergency food supply on the ground level.
+If long term food storage is within reach however, it’s more likely to be played with, moved around, or climbed on.

 3. Moving Spices to Racks On Cupboard Doors:

 Many people have freed up some valuable cupboard space by creating a spice rack on the inside of a cupboard door.
 Purchase a lightweight rack that can be fastened on the inside of the cupboard door, then transfer your spices to it.
-This allows your main cupboard area to be open for storage.
+This allows your main cupboard area to be open for storage like canned goods and dried food.
 Spice racks can be fastened inexpensively with pegboard, Velcro, or even magnets!

 4. Furniture That Has Built-in Space: